 - Ardha Matsyendrasana (seated spinal twist)

-Loosening up the hips not only releases deep, trapped emotions, but has other health benefits as well, including easing back pain, allowing for deeper breathing via the diaphragm, and improving circulation to organs such as the intestines, liver, and pancreas.
+Loosening up the hips not only releases deep, trapped emotions, but has other health benefits as well, including easing back pain, boosting brain health, allowing for deeper breathing via the diaphragm, and improving circulation to organs such as the intestines, liver, and pancreas.
 Now that the junk drawer of emotions is clear, maybe we can work on cleaning the emotional garage…

 Read more on yoga for emotional trauma.